-Whether you, a spouse, or a relative suffer from substance abuse or addiction, you may have noticed how it affects your entire family.
-If so, you don’t have to struggle alone.
-Caring professionals are here to help your family recover from drug or alcohol addiction.
+Whether you, your spouse, or another relative suffer from substance abuse or addiction, you may have noticed how it affects your entire family.
+But the good news is that you don’t have to struggle alone.
+Compassionate addiction treatment professionals are here to help your family recover from the effects of drug or alcohol addiction.

 What is Family Therapy?

-- Family Engagement: Improving family members’ involvement.
-Family engagement interventions usually happen during the first stage of treatment.
-It is usually provided by a psychologist, clinical social worker or licensed therapist.
+- Family Engagement: Family therapy works to improve family members’ involvement.
+Family engagement interventions usually happen during the first stage of addiction treatment.

 - Changing Family Behavior: The goal is to adjust the behavior of the family members by teaching new skills and encouraging individual changes in behavior.

 - Family Restructuring: Family therapy assists in changing the way the family system is governed, shifting basic beliefs, and so forth.

 If you feel your entire family is being affected by substance use, you are not alone.
 The National Council on Alcoholism and Drug Dependence (NCADD) identifies substance abuse as a family disease that can destroy the stability of the home and affect each member’s mental, physical, and emotional health.
 Substance use disorder can also negatively impact a family’s finances.

 However, those who suffer from addiction don’t have to feel helpless.
 Families who are dealing with the effects of substance abuse are not without hope.
 There is help through addiction counseling and support from licensed professionals who want to see your family thrive as you reclaim your lives together.